 The TExES Music EC – 12 Exam is a certification examination that is designed to determine if an individual possesses the skills and knowledge necessary to teach music at any grade level in the Texas public school system.
 This exam assesses an individual’s ability to listen to various pieces of music and identify key features of the piece as well as the individual’s knowledge of music-related topics such as music composition, music culture, music history, music classroom performance, and music theory.
 This exam is required in order for an individual to become certified as an entry-level music teacher in the state of Texas.
-The exam consists of 90 multiple choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple choice questions that are related to the following areas:

 During the listening portion of the exam, the exam-taker will listen to a group of musical pieces and will be presented with a series of questions related to each piece.
-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Music EC – 12 Exam is offered in both a paper-based and computerized format and the registration fee for the exam is $82.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The Music EC – 12 Exam is offered in a computerized format and the registration fee for the exam is $131.
 However, there are usually other exams and fees that are required in addition to this exam in order to become certified as an entry-level music teacher within the state of Texas.

 Sample Study Notes